Supreme Intelligence: Fictional character biography

 During the "Operation: Galactic Storm" storyline, the Supreme Intelligence detonates a Nega-Bomb to influence the Kree's genetic potential, only to kill billions of Kree.
 In response, the Avengers execute the Supreme Intelligence.
 The Supreme Intelligence survives by transferring its consciousness into a starship, but is presumed dead, with the Kree empire falling under the control of the Shi'ar.
 The Supreme Intelligence later escapes and restores its body by draining energy from Rick Jones.
+The Supreme Intelligence takes the Forever Crystal, a powerful mystical artifact, from Kang the Conqueror, and uses it to advance the Kree's evolution, creating a supposedly new race, the Ruul.

-In the Annihilation event, the Supreme Intelligence is deposed by the House of Fiyero, a Kree merchant guild.
-Ronan kills the members of the House of Fiyero, then kills the Supreme Intelligence after realizing that it cannot be restored.
+In the Annihilation storyline, the Supreme Intelligence is deposed by the House of Fiyero, a Kree merchant guild.
+House Fiyero places the Supreme Intelligence in a state of "living death" and rules the Kree without its consent.
+Ronan kills the members of the House of Fiyero, then kills the Supreme Intelligence after realizing that it cannot be restored from its current state.

-Ronan later resurrects the Supreme Intelligence by fusing two alternate universe variants of Reed Richards with the Supremor Seed, a portion of the Supreme Intelligence held dormant in Ronan's hammer.
+Ronan the Accuser resurrects the Supreme Intelligence by fusing two alternate versions of Reed Richards with the Supremor Seed, a small portion of the Supreme Intelligence held dormant in Ronan's hammer.
+This plan had been created by the Supreme Intelligence itself 300,000 years ago when it calculated its possible defeat and death in the future.

-In "The Black Vortex" storyline, the Supreme Intelligence is killed when J'son and the Slaughter Lords destroy Hala, the homeworld of the Kree.
+During "The Black Vortex" storyline, the Supreme Intelligence learns of the Black Vortex's resurgence and sends Ronan and the Accuser Corps to retrieve it from Beast, Gamora, and Angel.
+After Ronan repels the three, the Slaughter Lords led by J'son show up with plans to obtain the Black Vortex.
+The Slaughter Lords destroy Hala, the Kree's home planet, with the Supreme Intelligence staying behind and being destroyed with Hala.

-In Captain Marvel (vol. 10), fragments of the Supreme Intelligence fuse with the Super-Inhuman Vox.
-However, Vox is destroyed by Binary, a clone of Carol Danvers.
-In the one-shot Captain Marvel: Assault on Eden, the Supreme Intelligence returns in a digital form, but is destroyed by Carol Danvers.